Identity Governance Blog

 • Unsuitable for industries requiring higher levels of security

-• Can be not granular enough when desired output is to implement for individuals that have unique network access requirements
+• Is not always granular enough, e.g. when the desired output is to be implemented for individuals with unique network access requirements

 2. Attribute-Based Access Control (ABAC)

-ABAC stems from RBAC but provides access control on a more granular level.
-The ABAC model allows application or line managers to use attributes, or characteristics about the access request, entitlement, or user.
+ABAC stems from RBAC but provides access control at a more granular level.
+The ABAC authorisation system allows application or line managers to use attributes, or characteristics about the access request, entitlement, or user.
 These attributes can be based on desired outcomes for what an identity will do with said access, what the resource or system being requested is, the location of the request, and more.

-The ABAC model will be able to identify how users are using access within the environment and develop a baseline for what is needed and what is not.
+The ABAC system will be able to identify how users use access within the environment and develop a baseline for what is needed and what is not.
 Another easy way to verify this access is through certification campaigns.

 Pros: